Marshall McLuhan: "Hot" and "cool" media

-In the first part of Understanding Media, McLuhan states that different media invite different degrees of participation on the part of a person who chooses to consume a medium.
-Using a terminology derived from French anthropologist Lévi-Strauss' distinction between hot and cold societies, McLuhan argues that a cool medium requires increased involvement due to decreased description, while a hot medium is the opposite, decreasing involvement and increasing description.
-In other words, a society that appears to be actively participating in the streaming of content but not considering the effects of the tool is not allowing an "extension of ourselves."
-A movie is thus said to be "high definition," demanding a viewer's attention, while a comic book to be "low definition," requiring much more conscious participation by the reader to extract value: "Any hot medium allows of less participation than a cool one, as a lecture makes for less participation than a seminar, and a book for less than a dialogue."
+In the first part of Understanding Media, McLuhan writes that different media invite different degrees of participation on the part of a person who chooses to consume a medium.
+Using terminology derived from French anthropologist Claude Lévi-Strauss's distinction between hot and cold societies, McLuhan argues that a cool medium requires increased involvement due to decreased description, while a hot medium is the opposite, decreasing involvement and increasing description.
+In other words, a society that appears to be actively participating in streaming content but does not consider the tool's effects is not allowing an "extension of ourselves".
+A movie is thus said to be "high definition", demanding a viewer's attention, and a comic book "low definition", requiring much more conscious participation by the reader to extract value: "Any hot medium allows of less participation than a cool one, as a lecture makes for less participation than a seminar, and a book for less than a dialogue."

-Some media, such as movies, are hot—that is, they enhance one single sense, in this case vision, in such a manner that a person does not need to exert much effort to perceive a detailed moving image.
+Some media, such as movies, are hot—that is, they enhance a single sense, in this case vision, in such a manner that a person does not need to exert much effort to perceive a detailed moving image.
 Hot media usually, but not always, provide complete involvement with considerable stimulus.
-In contrast, "cool" print may also occupy visual space, using visual senses, but requires focus and comprehension to immerse its reader.
+In contrast, "cool" print may also occupy visual space, using visual senses, but require focus and comprehension to immerse readers.
 Hot media creation favour analytical precision, quantitative analysis and sequential ordering, as they are usually sequential, linear, and logical.
 They emphasize one sense (for example, of sight or sound) over the others.
-For this reason, hot media also include film (especially silent films), radio, the lecture, and photography.
+For this reason, hot media include film (especially silent films), radio, the lecture, and photography.

-McLuhan contrasts hot media with cool—specifically, television [of the 1960s i.e. small black-and-white screens], which he claims requires more effort on the part of the viewer to determine meaning; and comics, which, due to their minimal presentation of visual detail, require a high degree of effort to fill in details that the cartoonist may have intended to portray.
+McLuhan contrasts hot media with cool—specifically, television [of the 1960s i.e. small black-and-white screens], which he claims requires more effort from the viewer to determine meaning; and comics, which, due to their minimal presentation of visual detail, require a high degree of effort to fill in details the cartoonist may have intended to portray.
 Cool media are usually, but not always, those that provide little involvement with substantial stimulus.
 They require more active participation on the part of the user, including the perception of abstract patterning and simultaneous comprehension of all parts.
-Therefore, in addition to television, cool media include the seminar and cartoons.
-McLuhan describes the term cool media as emerging from jazz and popular music used, in this context, to mean "detached."
+Therefore, in addition to television, cool media include seminars and cartoons.
+McLuhan describes the term cool media as emerging from jazz and popular music used, in this context, to mean "detached".

-This concept appears to force media into binary categories.
-However, McLuhan's hot and cool exist on a continuum: they are more correctly measured on a scale than as dichotomous terms.
+This appears to force media into binary categories, but McLuhan's hot and cool exist on a continuum: they are more correctly measured on a scale than as dichotomous terms.